 If both drivers are partly to blame, who will recover compensation?
 The laws of comparative negligence come into play when two or more parties share fault in a personal injury case.
 These laws state that a jury must decide how each party contributed to the accident before compensation is awarded.
 For instance, let’s say a jury believes the trailing driver is 60% liable, and the leading driver is 40% liable for the crash.
 The jury also decides that the leading driver is entitled to $10,000 for his injuries.
 Since the leading driver was 40% liable, he will only receive 60% of the compensation he has been awarded.
 This ensures the driver is not fully compensated for an accident that he is partially responsible for causing.

-Have you been charged with DWI?
-Let the experienced attorneys at The Missouri DWI & Criminal Law Center at the Benjamin Law Firm, LLC represent you from the start to the finish of your case.
+Have you been injured in a rear-end accident?
+If so, contact The Missouri DWI & Criminal Law Center at the Benjamin Law Firm, LLC at once.
+Rear-end accidents can lead to serious long-term injuries, and our personal injury attorneys will ensure you are fully compensated for these damages.
 Call our office at 816-322-8008, email us at firstname.lastname@example.org or fill out our confidential online form to schedule a consultation today.